About

 After you apply

-The Admission Scores of applicants who have met the minimum standards for all admission criteria (as described above) are calculated as soon as all data is received.
-Because the last date for receipt of transcripts is June 1st, the admission decisions cannot be completed until mid-June.
+The admission scores of applicants who have met the minimum standards for all admission criteria (as described above) are calculated as soon as all data is received.
+Because the last date for receipt of transcripts is June 1, the admission decisions cannot be completed until mid-June.

-Letters via email to the individuals selected for admission will be sent in late June, offering positions in the first year classes of Pharmacy or Nutrition, according to established quotas.
+Letters to the individuals selected for admission will be sent via email in late June, offering positions in the first-year of classes, according to established quotas.
 Individuals will have approximately 7-10 days to respond to this offer.

 You cannot defer entry to the program until the next year since the number of applicants far exceeds the number of available places, we are not able to reserve admission spaces for future years.